Steven Grant

-Steven Grant (born October 22, 1953) is an American alternative rock and comic book writer best known for his work with Trouser Press, his 1985–1986 Marvel Comics mini-series The Punisher with artist Mike Zeck, and for his creator-owned character Whisper.
+Steven Grant (born October 22, 1953) is an American comic book writer best known for his work with Trouser Press, his 1985–1986 Marvel Comics mini-series The Punisher with artist Mike Zeck, and for his creator-owned character Whisper.

 Biography

 Comic books

 Grant has written for both major publishers such as Marvel Comics and DC Comics, as well as smaller companies including First Comics and Dark Horse Comics.